-There are natural heritage features present on the subject lands as shown on Schedule 'C'.
+There are natural heritage features present on the subject lands.
 The proposed Zoning of the property (as shown on the attached Schedules) would allow development to take place only in the parts of the property that are outside of both the natural heritage feature and the required buffer area.